klaytn/klaytn-service-sdk/CONTRIBUTING.md

 ### Issues and Bugs

-If you find a bug or other issues in Klaytn, please [submit an issue](https://github.com/klaytn/klaytn-developer-sdk/issues).
+If you find a bug or other issues in Klaytn, please [submit an issue](https://github.com/klaytn/klaytn-service-sdk/issues).
 Before submitting an issue, please invest some extra time to figure out that:

 - The issue is not a duplicate issue.
-- The issue has not been fixed in the latest release of klaytn-developer-sdk.
+- The issue has not been fixed in the latest release of klaytn-service-sdk.
 Please do not use the issue tracker for personal support requests.
 Use developer@klaytn.foundation for the personal support requests.

 When you report a bug, please make sure that your report has the following information.